telliott99/MyMath/int-theory/circles.rst

     = \int_0^R 2 \pi r \ dr

-It's worth emphasizing how this view is much different than our first uses of integration:  the pieces of area are no longer rectangles but circles.
+It's worth emphasizing how this view is different than (but similar to) our first uses of integration:  the pieces of area are no longer rectangles but circles.
 But it poses most clearly the question we are trying to answer, "how does area vary with :math:`r`"?

 The solution is